annagabain/Mom-Lifehacks/README.md

 ### Design Scope

-- [x] design wireframes
-  - [x] choose basic colors

-- [x] design the mood board with colors and themes
-  - [x] apply the colors to the css
+Wireframes were created to have a rough scetch what the future website structure would look like.
+Basic colors choice was conducted by extracting colors from the images and making sure they complement each other, as well as provide necessary contrast for the content readability.

+Mood board with colors and themes gave a general idea what the website would look like in terms of the font choice and overall visual impression.
+The these colours were applied to the style.css and responsive.css stylesheets to unify the project.

 ### Mood Board: